JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 ```

 The functionality depends on the size of the third dimension.
-- If the size of the third dimension is 1, we the `dropdims` to remove the third dimension.
+- If the size of the third dimension is 1, we use the `dropdims` to remove the third dimension.
 Then we call the `image` method from the previous exercise.
 - If the dimension size is 3, we use `PermutedDimsArray` if `flip` is true.
 We can extract the three channels manually, or we can use the `eachslice` function.
 - Otherwise, we throw an `ArgumentError`.
 Altogether, the new method can be defined as follows.